 Following are some general guidelines to ensure your new puppy’s smooth transition into your home.
-For personalized and reliable insights, consider to read trusted advice from pet experts.
 These experts can offer valuable tips on puppy training, health care, and overall well-being.
 Remember, having access to reliable information can make the journey of raising a happy and healthy puppy much easier.

 1) Always keep a clean, fresh supply of water.
 Poms do well either free-fed (having food always readily available) or on a schedule.
 Just remember that young puppies three months old or less, need to be fed 2 – 4 times a day depending on their size.
 Puppies six months and younger can be fed 2 – 3 times a day, finally weaning to twice a day by a year.
 Some people eventually feed only once a day, but due to the small size and high metabolism of Pomeranians, I feel that they should be fed at least twice a day if schedule feeding.